-Today, in our classrooms, we have formally moved from the Millennials to Generation Z.
+Today, in our classrooms, we have formally moved from the Millennials to the Z Generation.

-Now we have Generation Z, and they are bringing the pendulum back a bit.
+Now we have a New Generation with Generation Z, and they are bringing the pendulum back a bit.

 “Everything in our generation is immediate.
 Since we have been raised in an age where texts and messages can be sent in the blink of an eye, we are less patient than other generations because we are used to having instant gratification.
 But our generation is also very determined to show that we are capable of real thoughts and using the technology and communication methods we have been given for making change, despite what older generations expect from us.”